 Social norms in certain countries prevent from equal talent representation in pursuing quantitative subjects and limit talents available to hedge funds.
 As a result, we have not yet set a target in terms of women's representation among CFM's investment decision-makers.
 One of the initiatives undertaken by CFM is to promote women to pursue scientific careers: either via scholarships ("Woman in Quant Finance", a PhD program at Ecole Polytechnique in France) or hosting events such as "Women in Machine Learning and Data Science".
+Indeed, the number of female researchers in the recently expanded research team has reached 10.

 Since March 1st, 2020, CFM publishes each year its score within the framework of the professional gender equality index.
 This index, which aims to measure professional equality between men and women in companies, is calculated on the basis of different indicators, including pay gaps between men and women.
-For 2020, 2021 and 2022 the score was respectively: 88/100, 86/100 and 89/100.
+For 2020, 2021, 2022 and 2023, the score was respectively: 88/100, 86/100, 89/100 and 87/100.